 WALKING…IT CAN MAKE A DIFFERENCE

 One of the things I have learned is the connection between weight loss and walking.
 I started walking some months ago and have really enjoyed it.
-Walking Can make a difference in your overall health.
+Walking can make a difference in your overall health.

 A few months ago, my department held a pedometer challenge at work.
 I decided to join and I am so glad I did.
 From February 1 to May 1, 2017, I ended the challenge with a total of 1,209,001 steps!
+I definitely saw a difference in the way my clothes fit as well.

 I have since joined another pedometer challenge.
 I do everything possible to get my daily steps.
 Try some of my ideas below to incorporate steps into your day: